Dillan-03/AlgorithmsAndPrograms/Algorithms_and_DataStructures/README.md

-# Collection of Algorihms and Data Structures
+# Collection of Algorithms and Data Structures

 ## Algorithms